Board of Governors

-The Board of Governors is made up of 23 members, which includes the Vice-Chancellor.
-Thirteen of the Governors are independent members, five are co-opted lay members, two are staff Governors appointed from amongst University staff following election, and two are Student Governors, appointed as ex officio members under the constitution of Coventry University Students’ Union.
+The Board of Governors comprises up to a maximum of 25 individuals, which includes the Vice-Chancellor.
+Up to two are staff governors appointed from amongst University staff following election, and up to two are student governors, appointed under the constitution of Coventry University Students’ Union.
+The remaining members of the Board of Governors are independent.

 Audit and Risk Committee